datalad/datalad/README.md

 expose collected data in a readily-usable form from [Git-annex] repositories, while fetching data load from the original data providers.

+# Status

+It is currently in a "prototype" state, i.e. **a mess**.
+It is functional for many use-cases but not widely used since its organization and configuration will be a subject for a considerable reorganization and standardization.
+Primary purpose of the development is to catch major use-cases and try to address them to get a better understanding of the ultimate specs and design.

+# Tests

+Unfortunately there is not that much of unittests, but there are few "functionality" tests aiming to address main use-cases.

 # Dependencies

 On Debian-based systems: